 The extra arms are called assist arms and that’s exactly what they are – an assistant to the fitter, offering three main functions (especially when fitting low profile or run-flat tyres):

 - Holding the sidewall of the tyre in place as the table turns with the fixed roller.

 - Using the clamp, the sidewall of the tyre is pushed into the well of the rim, allowing the opposite bead to stretch and fit over the mounting head.

 - Helps lift the lower bead and back bead up to the mounting head when removing.

-Answer – to ensure the performance and longevity of your customers’ tyres.
-This includes minimising everyday wear and tear through accurate fitting, the safety of the tyres whilst driving and the overall aesthetics of the tyre and wheel.
+Accurate tyre changing ensures the performance and longevity of your customers’ tyres.
+This includes minimising everyday wear and tear through precise fitting, the safety of the tyres whilst driving and the overall aesthetics of the tyre and wheel.
 If a fitter is careless whilst changing a tyre, the rims can become scuffed, scratched or dented, leaving the customer unsatisfied with the service.

-How do you optimise your tyre fitting services?
+#4 How do you optimise your tyre fitting

-These are just the basics… However, ensuring you have the right machine for your services can be half the battle.
+These are just the basics.
+However, ensuring you have the right tyre changers for your services can be half the battle.